How To Set Up and Connect Apple Magic Mouse 1 & 2 to Mac (2025)

 Time needed: 2 minutes

 The Apple Magic Mouse 1 doesn’t have a Lightning port.
-To connect them with your Mac, you’ll need a wired or wireless mouse/trackpad that’s already connected to your Mac.
+To connect it to your Mac, you’ll need a wired or wireless mouse/trackpad that’s already connected to your Mac.
 If you’re using a MacBook, you can use the built-in trackpad for the setup process.

 - Insert AA batteries into the mouse.